-- 1. Drugs, excluding Epi-pens and asthma inhalers, alcohol, tobacco, nicotine products, ecigarettes, vaping products, nicotine, marijuana and marijuana derivatives, CBD edibles and products of all types, drug paraphernalia, drug delivery devices and empty packaging for any products considered contraband or forbidden in school, matches and lighters - 2.
+- Drugs, excluding Epi-pens and asthma inhalers, alcohol, tobacco, nicotine products, ecigarettes, vaping products, nicotine, marijuana and marijuana derivatives, CBD and THC edibles and products of all types, drug paraphernalia, drug delivery devices and empty packaging for any products considered contraband or forbidden in school, matches and lighters - 2.
 Students selling or sharing with others any item(s) or substance(s) not permitted in school - Holding or carrying anyone else's bookbag or purse.
 Everyone is responsible for their own bag(s).
-Students may be held accountable for contraband in any bag in their possession.
-Students are responsible for their own computers and must transport their own bookbag/backpack and computer. - 4.
-Guns, knives, box cutters, chains, or any other object or substance used or intended for use as a weapon, to inflict pain or cause harm such as mace, pepper spray, etc. - 5.
-Aerosol or pump sprays of any type, excluding asthma inhalers - 6.
-Instant bonding glues, such as Krazy Glue and nail glue - 7.
-Cutting or writing on skin, uniforms, or clothing - 8.
-Perfume, cologne or any other heavily scented products, like perfumed lotions - 9.
-Firecrackers, poppers, stink/smoke bombs, similar incendiary devices or practical joke items
+Students may be held accountable for contraband found in any bag in their possession. - 4.
+Students and their parents or guardians are responsible for student computers and must therefore transport their own bookbag or backpack and their computer. - 5.
+Guns, knives, box cutters, chains, or any other object or substance used or intended for use as a weapon, to inflict pain or cause harm such as mace, pepper spray, etc. - 6.
+Aerosol or pump sprays of any type, excluding asthma inhalers - 7.
+Instant bonding glues, such as Krazy Glue and nail glue

-- Nail polish, nail polish remover, nail care items Explicit, pornographic, or otherwise inappropriate material or images - 11.
-Use of school computers, email accounts or servers for non-academic purposes - 12.
-Borrowing, touching, closing, or turning off anyone else's computer - 13.
-Selling, trading, or exchanging goods or services with other students - 14.
-Requesting or accepting money, in or out of school, from other students - 15.
-Bringing goods to school for sale before, during, or after school on or off school property - 16.
-Asking for, demanding or sharing others' food or drinks - 17.
-Nuts and nut products of any kind - 18.
-Toys, including toy guns, knives and/or replica weapons of any type - 19.
+- 8. Cutting or writing on skin, uniforms, or clothing - 9.
+Perfume, cologne or any other heavily scented products, like perfumed lotions - 10.
+Firecrackers, poppers, stink/smoke bombs, similar incendiary devices or practical joke items - 11.
+Nail polish, nail polish remover, nail care items - 12.
+Explicit, pornographic, or otherwise inappropriate material or images - 13.
+Use of school computers, email accounts or servers for non-academic purposes - 14.
+Borrowing, touching, closing, or turning off anyone else's computer - 15.
+Selling, trading, or exchanging goods or services with other students - 16.
+Requesting or accepting money, in or out of school, from other students - 17.
+Bringing goods to school for sale before, during, or after school on or off school property - 18.
+Asking for, demanding or sharing others' food or drinks - 19.
+Nuts and nut products of any kind - 20.
+Toys, including toy guns, knives and/or replica weapons of any type - 21.
 The Paqui One Chip Challenge or any product intended to cause discomfort if ingested